artainmo/web-development/other/kubernetes/README.md

 It is possible to use modules for authentication and authorization, allowing us to customize authentication, authorization, and access control stages of the Kubernetes API access.

 ### Create Kubernetes Objects
+To add objects in cluster use `kubectl apply -f <filename>.yaml`, subsequently `kubectl get <pods/deployments/services>` can be used to view the new running pod/deployment/service.<br>
+The pod can be deleted with `kubectl delete -f <filename>.yaml`.
+When deleting an object that was responsible for the creation of other objects, those other objects will be deleted too.

+To visualize the created objects in detail use `kubectl describe service/deployment/pod name`.

 #### Pod
 First create a .yaml file.
 Here is an example of a stand-alone Pod object's definition that such a file could contain:
 <pre>